-Answers to what the best dating app is when seeking a serious relationship varies a bit between users and relationship experts.
-I asked three dating experts—Marisa Cohen, a psychology professor, relationship coach and researcher, Dr. Sophia Reed, a certified counselor, relationship expert, and blogger and Adina Mahalli (MSW), a certified mental health professionals—to weigh in on what they thought the best dating apps are for those seeking a serious relationship as well as a few tips on how to make the perfect dating app profile.
-Here’s what they had to say...
+Answers to the best dating apps for serious relationships varies a bit between users and relationship experts.
+I asked three dating experts—Marisa Cohen, a psychology professor, relationship coach and researcher, Dr. Sophia Reed, a certified counselor, relationship expert, and blogger and Adina Mahalli (MSW), a certified mental health professional—to weigh in on what they thought the best dating apps are for those seeking a serious relationship as well as a few tips on how to make the perfect dating app profile.

 Avoid pictures from 15 years ago.
 If you are looking for a serious relationship then know that you will actually have to go on a date and you have to look like yourself when you go.
 As someone who has dated online, a huge complaint that I hear is that they tend to meet a fair amount of people who look nothing like their picture.

-No filters.
+Avoid using filters.
 Your photos should not be excessively altered, filtered, have cat ears, or any other things added to it that heavily alters your natural appearance.
-Choose a nice picture, where you are in your element, good lighting, not blurry, a clean background, one where you are dressed nicely, and nothing too provocative or sexually suggestive.
+Choose a nice picture, where you are in your element, good lighting, not blurry, a clean background, one where you are dressed nicely, and nothing too provocative or sexually suggestive.”